 After more than 75 years, the question remains for students of the history of World War Two: Why did Japan attack Pearl Harbor?

-The Attack on Pearl Harbor on December 7, 1941 directly caused America’s entry to WW2 which led to the eventual launch of the atomic bombs on Hiroshima and Nagasaki, an outcome that spelled disaster for the Japanese.
-The Japanese managed to damage almost 20 U.S. naval vessels, of which 8 large battle ships, 200 airplains and killing over 2,000 American, but why did the Japanese attack America in the first place?
+The attack on Pearl Harbor ranks as the most successful military surprise attack in the early years of combined naval/aerial combat.
+On December 7, 1941, the Imperial Japanese Navy Air Service struck the United States naval base at Pearl Harbor, Hawaii Territory.
+The Attack on Pearl Harbor on December 7, 1941, directly caused America’s entry into WW2 which led to the eventual launch of the atomic bombs on Hiroshima and Nagasaki, an outcome that spelled disaster for the Japanese.
+The Japanese managed to damage almost 20 U.S. naval vessels, of which 8 large battleships, 200 airplanes, and killing over 2,000 Americans, but why did the Japanese attack America in the first place?
 And what were they trying to achieve by attacking Pearl Harbor, specifically?

 Why Did Japan Attack Pearl Harbor?